Bundaberg: Rugby union

-Soccer
+Football

 The Bundaberg Soccer Football Association was formed at the Grand Hotel on 1 May 1923.
-In 2023 Bundaberg Football will celebrate the centenary of formation of the Association, however there's evidence that soccer football has been played in Bundaberg and surrounding districts since at least the 1890's.
+In 2023 Bundaberg Football will celebrate the centenary of formation of the Association, however there's evidence that soccer football has been played in Bundaberg and surrounding districts since at least the 1890s.

 Bundaberg was home to the Bundaberg Spirit soccer club.
 They participated in the Queensland State League against other teams across Queensland.

 Tennis

 The Bundaberg & District Tennis Senior Association operates eleven floodlit clay courts in Drinan Park, Bundaberg West at the corner of George & Powers Streets.
 Competition tennis is played all year round.
 The Bundaberg & District Junior Tennis Association operates five artificial grass courts, and two granite courts.

 Community groups

 The Bundaberg branch of the Queensland Country Women's Association meets at the QCWA Hall at 15 Quay Street, Bundaberg Central.
 The Hinkler branch of the Queensland Country Women's Association meets at the McDonalds Central Bundaberg on the corner of Woongarra & Targo Street, Bundaberg Central.